2

 1

 • Agreed on the not worrying about the score (although it is hard not to follow it!)
 I was more just curious about why it wasn't moving.
 Your first bullet point sounds like what might be happening.
-Dec 10, 2018 at 4:47
+Commented Dec 10, 2018 at 4:47

 You must log in to answer this question.